FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

 ## How to Contribute with Issues
 Issues are used as the primary method for tracking anything to do with this specification Working Group.

-**Issue Types:**  There are four types of issues (each with their own corresponding label):
+**Issue Types:**  There are several types of issues (each with their own corresponding label):

-* **Discussion Topic:** A category for tracking inquiries or functionality discussions for future reference, which may evolve into specification changes.
+**Discussion Topic:** These are support or functionality inquiries that we want to have a record of for future reference.
+Depending on the discussion, these can turn into "Spec Change" issues.

+**Proposal:** Used for items that propose a new ideas or functionality that require a larger discussion.
+This allows for feedback from others before a specification change is actually written.
+All issues that are proposals should both have a label and an issue title of "Proposal: [the rest of the title]."
+A proposal does not require a milestone and can become a "Spec Change" once triaged.

+**Spec Change:** These track specific spec changes until they are completed.
+They can evolve from "Proposal" and "Discussion" items, or can be submitted directly.
+Each spec change will be placed into a milestone once triaged.

-* **Proposal, Spec Change, FinOps Use Case Feedback:** Processes for introducing, discussing, and implementing new ideas or changes in specifications, including feedback on FinOps use cases not supported by the current specification.
+* **FinOps Use Case Feedback:** Processes for introducing, discussing, and implementing new ideas or changes in specifications, including feedback on FinOps use cases not supported by the current specification.

 ### Issue Lifecycle